Your website isn’t just a marketing tool.

 The far better solution is to hire a professional, digital-first agency staffed with professional translators who not only understand how to get words translated, but how to navigate the cultural nuances, regulatory demands and specifics of the local market.
 The difference in quality can make or break your go-to-market strategy in that area.

 It's smart to use digital-first agencies that specialize in the unique challenges of website translation.
 They offer powerful technology-based solutions that remove the translation and operational responsibilities from your local teams, and enable them to focus on their core duties.

-Using a fully-turn key proxy solution for website translation automates many tasks and actions (or handles them completely behind the scenes), eliminating the ongoing burden of building, launching and managing localized websites.
+Using a fully-turn key proxy solution for website translation automates many tasks and actions (or handles them completely behind the scenes), eliminating the on-going burden of building, launching and managing localised websites.

 With a turn-key proxy, you’ll never have to ask your in-house teams to take on a brutal technical or translation workload, or to stay on top of the complex workflows that arise once you’ve got an active site in a new market.